Instructions for Authors

 Supplementary files

 Supplementary data are not raw data but any other materials that cannot be published within the paper but are necessary for the reviewers and the readers to fully understand its contents.
-There can be both shared data and supplementary data for one manuscript, but also only shared data or only supplementary data.
+There can be both shared and supplementary data for one manuscript, or only shared data, or only supplementary data.

-Supplementary data and shared raw data are different sets of data and have to be stored in Zenodo under separate URLs.
+Supplementary data and shared raw data are distinct datasets and must be stored in Zenodo under separate URLs.

 Please deposit the supplementary files in the free-of-charge Zenodo repository (https://zenodo.org/) and obtain a single DOI number for the whole package.
-Each file should be numbered (Supplementary Table 1, Supplementary Figure 1, etc.) and at least one-sentence description of the contents of each file should be provided:
+Each file should be numbered (Supplementary Table 1, Supplementary Fig. 1, etc.), and at least a one-sentence description of the contents of each file should be provided:

 Supplementary Table 1.
 CAPTION.

-Neither Adv Clin Exp Med nor the publisher of this journal (Wroclaw Medical University) are in any way associated with the Zenodo repository – neither financially nor organizationally.
-We are simply recommending this entity as a reliable and cost-free third-party data storage opportunity.
+Neither Adv Clin Exp Med nor the publisher of this journal (Wroclaw Medical University) is in any way associated with the Zenodo repository – neither financially nor organizationally.
+We are simply recommending this entity as a reliable, cost-free third-party data storage option.

 Usage of artificial intelligence (AI) tools

-These guidelines only refer to the writing process (i.e., generating text using an AI tool), and not to using AI tools to analyze and draw insights from data as part of the research process.
+These guidelines apply only to the writing process (i.e., generating text using an AI tool) and not to using AI tools to analyze data and draw insights as part of the research process.
 They do not apply to basic tools for checking grammar, spelling, references, etc.

 Suggested peer reviewers

 Authors of each submitted manuscript are required to suggest 3 potential peer reviewers.
-Fulfilling this requirement is paramount to alleviating the peer-review crisis in scientific publishing and is mandatory.
+Suggested reviewer has to be:

 Please provide the following information concerning the suggested reviewers: